Wages account for 1/3rd of country's total income: Report

 While wages in agriculture accounted for only 8.4 per cent of the total wages in the economy, agriculture contributed 18.2 per cent to the total income generated in the economy.

-"Interestingly, though the wage component in agriculture GVA grew faster than the capital component during FY12-FY17, the income of agriculture labourers continued to be quite low," said the India Ratings report.
+"Interestingly, though the wage component in agriculture GVA grew faster than the capital component during FY12-FY17, the income of agriculture labourers continued to be quite low," said the India Rating report.

 The Census of India 2011 pegs the total number of agricultural labourers at 144.3 million (14.43 crore).